Just a Minute: TV versions

 Several television versions have been attempted.
 Two pilot episodes were recorded for television in 1969 and 1981 but never broadcast, except in documentaries about Kenneth Williams.

 In 1994, 14 shows were broadcast on Carlton Television, ITV in London.
 Two additional variations were added: a round in which the team were presented with a mystery object to talk about, rather than a subject, and another round where the audience suggested a topic.
 Nicholas Parsons chaired the show, and Tony Slattery featured in all programmes.
 Other panellists were Tony Banks, Tony Blackburn, Jo Brand, Ann Bryson, John Fortune, Clement Freud, Mariella Frostrup, Jeremy Hardy, Tony Hawks, Hattie Hayridge, Kit Hesketh-Harvey, Helen Lederer, Pete McCarthy, Neil Mullarkey, Derek Nimmo, Graham Norton, Nick Revell, Ted Robbins, Lee Simpson, Arthur Smith, Jim Sweeney and Richard Vranch.

 In 1995, fourteen more episodes were broadcast.
 Just a Minute became a team game, with the Midlands and London playing against each other, under team captains Tony Slattery and Dale Winton.
 Each player earned individual points, which were totalled for each team at the end of the show.
 Nicholas Parsons again chaired the shows.
 The gimmick of the audience choosing a subject was abandoned in this series.
 Other panellists were Tony Banks, Tony Blackburn, Craig Charles, Clement Freud, Mariella Frostrup, Liza Goddard, Jeremy Hardy, Kit Hesketh-Harvey, Helen Lederer, Carolyn Marshall, Graham Norton, Su Pollard, Wendy Richard, Arthur Smith, Jim Sweeney and Richard Vranch.
 Both this series and the series before were produced by Mike Mansfield.

 In 1999, the BBC televised the show, with 20 episodes recorded during a single week in Birmingham.
 Nicholas Parsons was again the chairman.
 There were no regular panellists but those appearing were Pam Ayres, Clare Balding, Isla Blair, Jo Brand, Gyles Brandreth, Ken Bruce, Michael Cashman, Barry Cryer, Stephen Frost, Liza Goddard, Tony Hawks, Peter Jones, Maria McErlane, Richard Morton, Tom O'Connor, Su Pollard, Steve Punt, Wendy Richard, John Sergeant, Brian Sewell, Linda Smith, Richard Vranch and Gary Wilmot.
 The series was produced by Helena Taylor.

 In March and April 2012, the BBC broadcast ten episodes, recorded over a week at the BBC Television Centre in London, to mark the 45th anniversary of the programme.
 For the first time, the shows were shown in prime time at 6 pm each night over two weeks on BBC Two.
 Nicholas Parsons again chaired the programme and Paul Merton appeared in all episodes.
-Other panellists were Gyles Brandreth, Hugh Bonneville, Marcus Brigstocke, Julian Clary, Stephen Fry, Tony Hawks, Ruth Jones, Phill Jupitus, Miles Jupp, Shapharak Khorsandi, Josie Lawrence, Jason Manford, Stephen Mangan, Graham Norton, Sue Perkins, John Sergeant, Liza Tarbuck and Russell Tovey.
+Other panellists were Gyles Brandreth, Hugh Bonneville, Marcus Brigstocke, Julian Clary, Stephen Fry, Tony Hawks, Ruth Jones, Phill Jupitus, Miles Jupp, Shaparak Khorsandi, Josie Lawrence, Jason Manford, Stephen Mangan, Graham Norton, Sue Perkins, John Sergeant, Liza Tarbuck and Russell Tovey.
 No changes were made to the format of the game.
 The shows were produced by Andy Brereton and Jamie Ormerod.